divya-kardas/url_shortener_service/README.md

 # URL Shortener Service

-> API to create short urls using Node, Express and MongoDB
+> API to create short URLs using Node, Express, and MongoDB

+Unable to display the output because of the above problem Output video will be available on my GitHub account of repository URL Shortener Service

 ## Quick Start